Any2HRTF/Mesh2HRTF/CONTRIBUTING.rst

 Types of Contributions
 ----------------------

-Report Bugs and Submit Feedback
+Report Bugs or Submit Feedback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The best way to report bugs of send feedback is to open an issue at https://github.com/Any2HRTF/mesh2hrtf/issues.
+To report bugs or send feedback, open an issue at https://github.com/Any2HRTF/mesh2hrtf/issues.

 If you are reporting a bug, please include: